 - Surface soils above the TBM included saturated, high plasticity clays several feet thick in places, making drilling conditions very difficult.

 Keller worked with the tunneling contractor to develop an ultrafine cement permeation grouting program to stabilize the soils.
-Within six days of receiving the contract for the work, Keller had mobilized a crew to the jobsite.
+Within six days of receiving the contract for the work, Keller had mobilized a crew to the job site.
 Keller was able to begin the mitigation effort within 10 days of contract execution.
 To comply with wetland restrictions, Keller’s grouting design called for Tube a Manchette (TAM) pipes to be installed at a 45° angle from an accessible area outside the wetland perimeter.
 A fan pattern of 80-ft deep TAM pipes was installed for the grouting itself.
 Fiberglass dowels that could easily be bored through when the TBM resumed tunneling were used to reinforce the weathered mudstone and soils above and in front of the voided zone.
-During TAM installation, the drill spoils were captured by vacuum truck and transported off site.
+During TAM installation, the drill spoils were captured by a vacuum truck and transported off-site.